The Christmas still life series ‘Noël revisité’ is the latest collaboration between product designer Miriam Josi and photographer Corinne Stoll.

 The design is reduced to its essential structural elements creating an efficient manufacturing process that all takes place in New York City.

-Nomad is the first product of a collaboration with Stella Lee Prowse called The Garden Apartment.
-(Have a look at Stella's other work www.stellaleeprowse.com) The project is an attempt to reconnect with the culture of growing and cooking at home in an urban environment where busy lifestyles and easy access to take-out creates a disconnect between a meal and where it comes from.
+The project is an attempt to reconnect with the culture of growing and cooking at home in an urban environment where busy lifestyles and easy access to take-out create a disconnect between a meal and where it comes from.